jcosborn/qex/src/experimental/graph/DESIGN.md

 | Commit/measurement | Commit earlier accepted snapshot, then evaluate committed measurements |

-Take `gaugeSnapshot` for values retained beyond the callback. `pghmc` omits training expressions when `trajsTrain == 0`; physical/logdet measurements use a separate joint plan.
+Take `gaugeSnapshot` for values retained beyond the callback. `pghmc` omits training expressions when `trajsTrain == 0`; `pgftstouthmc` (4D SU(3)) builds its own joint measurement plan, while the 2D U(1) drivers measure through `runFlowHmc` above.
 Force-gradient integrators accept the default coefficient tuple or a complete explicit tuple, not partial positional completion.
 Validate `IntegratorCoeffs` when constructing the run spec.

 `2MNp` is the momentum-first 2MN schedule; one procedure integrates both